Friday, August 1, 2014

 Here are some of my finds--they look a LOT like surface rocks, don't they?

-During this time that's really supposed to be just for fun (and a lesson on how to identify fossils in the rock, useful for our imminent excavating), Will nevertheless managed to make a significant discovery, a complete pachycephalosaurus tooth, including some root structure:
+During this time that's really supposed to be just for fun (and a lesson on how to identify fossils in the rock, useful for our imminent excavating), the big kid nevertheless managed to make a significant discovery, a complete pachycephalosaurus tooth, including some root structure:

 Isn't it beautiful?
 It's quite different from an edmontosaurus tooth, and is the first one of its kind ever found at this dig site!
 Just sit back and think about that for a minute--my kid was the first human ever to see that tooth that once upon a time was inside of a pachycephalosaurus' MOUTH.